 captured a few for work at sugar cane mills.

 struck.
 Neither a hurricane, nor a catastrophic drought nor a tidal

 wave.
 No impossible fire, flood or disease.
 A road.
 A simple road

 was carved out of the chalky limestone surface of Great Abaco.
 A road

 running from one end of the island to the other so that Owens-Illinois

 could harvest the remaining forests for pulpwood.

 The shelter of the pines was shattered.

-prey, now could drive pick-up trucks full of dogs, men and guns right into new
+their prey, now could drive pick-up trucks full of dogs, men and guns right

-as often the horses would trample the dogs in self defense.
-The hunters began
+and just as often the horses would trample the dogs in self defense.

 "The horses have all been killed."